amarula/vagrant-vbguest/Readme.md

 # vagrant-vbguest

-## The only change here is a fix for Ruby 3.2.2

 ---

 *vagrant-vbguest* is a [Vagrant](http://vagrantup.com) plugin which automatically installs the host's VirtualBox Guest Additions on the guest system.